SynapseSL/Custom914Recipes/README.md

+# WARNING
+This Plugin is currently obsolte and won't work

 # Custom914Recipes
 This Plugin allows Hoster to configure SCP-914 and even use the IDs of Custom Items so that you can get a [Tranquilizer](https://github.com/SynapseSL/MoreWeapons) in 914 or other Items